a-b-street/docs/book/src/tech/map/geometry/README.md

 There should be a convenient button at the top-right of this page to suggest an edit in Github.

-Note 2: This article would be way more awesome with code and some interactive demos to play around with each step.
-That level of ambition would prevent this from ever being written, though!
-I'll link to the real code and am happy to answer questions if anything's unclear.

-Note 3: Apologies for the rough diagrams and lack of polish.
-I'm time-constrained and communicating the ideas is my priority.

 <!-- toc -->

+## Trying this out

+Originally I wanted to embed code in this article and have interactive demos to explore each step.
+That level of ambition fell through, but there is a geometry debugging tool, running in your browser (with WASM and WebGL required):
+<a href="http://play.abstreet.org/dev/map_editor.html?input/us/seattle/raw_maps/aurora_central.bin&--cam=17.39/47.68621/-122.32484" target="_blank">launch
+the tool</a>.

+The tool wasn't designed for ease-of-use, so some hints on using it:

+1. Click and drag to move, scroll to zoom
+2. Toggle intersection geometry on/off with the right panel or by pressing **g**
+3. Click and drag an intersection or an internal point in a curved road to move it

 ## Background